wandss/WandsReactGrid/README.md

 personal projects.*

 ### Functionalities:
-1. Auto creating lable for columns based on keys for the provide javascript object.
+1. Auto creates lable for columns, based on keys for the provide javascript object.
-2. Sorting items.
+2. Sort items.
 3. Filter items. *(Possbile to use RegExp)*
 4. Get a specific row data.
-5. Rename columns lables.
+5. Rename column's lable.
-6. Remove columns.
+6. Hide columns.
-7. Hide Columns.
+7. Remove columns.
 8. Tries to format values like, datetime and numbers to the browsers locale.
 9. Sets a specific color for each line (row), in the grid.
-10. Replaces **boolean** values by glyphicons when required.
+10. Replaces **boolean** values by glyphicons if required.
+11. Use css classes.

 ### Usage:
 1. The **GridComponent** expects a **"gridData"** property, which is an array with objects, like so: